OXY2DEV/markview.nvim/Development.md

 The function name matches with the sub-command name(e.g. `sub_commands.splitToggle()` is the same as `:Markview splitToggle`).

+Functions/sub-commands that start with a small letter optionally take the `buffer` as a parameter.

 ## ✨ Using `markview.nvim` as a previewer

 You can use `markview` to render markdown & other filetypes in your plugins.